SignorMercurio/Pianoforte/README.md

 And the backend will be ready at http://localhost:8000.

-> The backend is not designed to be publicly accessible.
+> ⚠ The backend is not designed to be publicly accessible.
+Use with caution.

 ### Frontend

-Download a [Release] which can be served over a simple HTTP server, or follow these instructions to start the app in development mode.
+Download a [Release](https://github.com/SignorMercurio/Pianoforte/releases) which can be served over a simple HTTP server, or follow these instructions to start the app in development mode.

 To install the dependencies: